Skip to content

 Geometry

-pybes3 provides a set of methods to retrieve theoretical geometry information of detectors.
+pybes3 provides methods to retrieve theoretical geometry information of detectors.

 MDC